NOVA Catholic Community

 NOVA’S OWN PROJECTS

-MARIE KEEFE AND MARIE PINHO NOVA CATHOLIC COMMUNITY STIPEND Linda and Jack Christie and team
+MARIE KEEFE/MARIE PINHO NOVA CATHOLIC COMMUNITY STIPEND SCHOLARSHIPS Linda and Jack Christie and team

 When Marie Pinho died in 2015, she left her estate to NOVA.
 Several proposals were submitted on how to deal with those considerable funds.
-This team, including Eric Carroll, Kathy Scheimer, Christina Smith and Meg Tuccillo, proposed creating scholarships in Marie’s name to assist Dreamers in obtaining their college degrees.
+This team, including Eric Carroll, Linda and Jack Christie, Kathy Scheimer, Christina Smith and Meg Tuccillo, proposed creating scholarships in Marie’s name to assist Dreamers in obtaining their college degrees.
 The proposal was accepted by NOVA.
 When Marie Keefe died in 2021, her family also wanted to support these scholarships in her name.
-Students submit applications and if approved, the student receives $300 a month for nine months of a given school year – $2,700 per academic year – to help with incidentals that other scholarships might not cover such as transportation costs, books and school supplies.
+Students submit applications and if approved, the student receives $300 a month for nine months of a given school year – $2,700 per academic year or $10,800 over the typical four years of college – to help with incidentals that other scholarships might not cover such as transportation costs, books and school supplies.
 NOVA usually supports three students full- or part-time per year.
 Five stipend recipients have successfully graduated from four-year colleges.
 One (on his own) is pursuing his master's.
+In 2024, NOVA decided to continue adding funds to make the project permanent.
+In 2025-26, NOVA is supporting two full-time students.

 GIFT CARDS PROJECT Dianne Carroll, Markie Harwood